 Tachinidae: Baumhaueria goniaeformis Meigen, Carcelia lucorum Meigen, Chetogena obliquata (Fallén), Compsilura concinnata (Meigen), Exorista larvarum (Linnaeus), Exorista rustica (Fallén), Exorista sorbillans (Wiedemann), Huebneria affinis (Fallén), Masicera pavoniae (Robineau-Desvoidy), Masicera sphingivora (Robineau-Desvoidy), Senometopia excisa (Fallén), Winthemia cruentata (Rondani), Winthemia rufiventris (Macquart); Ichneumonidae: Metopius micratorius (Fabricius), Pimpla indra (Cameron), Pimpla instigator (Fabricius); Pteromalidae: Pteromalus communis Nees; Cynipidae: ?Cynips bombycida Rondani.

 Limited to the warmer areas of Europe and the Near East, from Paris, France (Leraut, 2017), south through western Switzerland, the Iberian Peninsular to costal regions of Morocco and Algeria.
-Thence eastwards across Austria, Hungary, the Balkans to the Ukraine.
+Thence eastwards across Austria, the Czech Republic, Hungary, the Balkans to the Ukraine.
 From here it extends southwards across the Caucasus Mountains, the Republic of Georgia, Armenia, and Azerbaijan (Zolotuhin, Didmanidze & Petrov, 2011) to Turkey, Syria, Lebanon, Israel and the Alborz and Zagros Mountains of Iran.
 It is also found on the Mediterranean islands of Corsica and Sardinia, but not Crete.